Prescott Park’s Madrone Trail looks satisfactory after the day before this rain, with no standing water and some hoof prints from a black-tailed deer.

 “It also opens it up for a number of the less-skilled riders who don’t want to head on a bumpy, sticky path,” rider Bill Matson says.

-Its foremost characteristic is Roxy Ann Peak, whose 3,571-foot elevation stands 2,200 ft above the Rogue Valley floor.
+Its foremost characteristic is Roxy Ann Peak, whose 3,571-foot elevation stands 2,200 feet above the Rogue Valley floor.

-The park is known for George J. Prescott, a Medford police constable, Lion’s Club member, and early park champion who turned into shot and killed on March 16, 1933.
+The park is known for George J. Prescott, a Medford police constable, Lion’s Club member, and early park champion who was shot and killed on March 16, 1933.